 If you’re looking for a road trip with options (like ferries vs. bridges), Hood Canal is the place to go.
 Located between the Olympic and Kitsap Peninsulas, this fantastic family destination will take you less than two hours to get to (that is… if you don’t encounter road and ferry traffic).
 If you're planning a weekend visit, consider skipping town a day early and returning on Tuesday (cough, cough).

 You’ll love the old world charm of this Victorian seaport, with eclectic boutiques, art galleries and the smell of saltwater in the air.
 The kids will have fun at nearby parks, watching boat building in action at the Northwest Maritime Center, going to jail at the Jefferson County Historical Society or slurping down an old-fashioned milkshake at Nifty Fiftys Soda Fountain.
-Everyone will enjoy spending time at Fort Worden State Park, kayaking the bay or exploring tide pools at the Marine Science Center.
+Everyone will enjoy spending time at Fort Worden State Park, kayaking the bay or exploring tide pools at the Port Townsend Marine Science Center.
 Walk on the ferry to Whidbey Island and check out Fort Casey Historical State Park for a half-day side trip.
-Stay at Fort Worden (historic officers quarters, houses and even a castle are available), the adorable Swan Hotel near the marina or The Tides Inn & Suites close to the ferry terminal.

-Fall foliage (check.)
-Spa treatments (check.)
-Hiking (check.)
+Fall foliage?
+Check.
+Spa treatments?
+Check.
+Hiking?
+Check.
 You’ll love all of the above, give or take the cheese factor of this faux Bavarian village about two hours east of Seattle.
 After all, Leavenworth is all about family fun.
 The kids can play a round of Bavarian mini golf, catch a movie, or play arcade games at the Icicle Junction Activities Center.
 Everyone will enjoy nearby hikes, eating bratwurst and visiting the Nutcracker Museum.
-Stay at Sleeping Lady Mountain Resort (think cozy accommodations, farm to table cuisine, onsite expanded Aspen Leaf Spa and amazing rock pools) or Enzian Inn (terrific indoor pool).

 Olympic National Park

 If the splendor of the rugged beach and rainforest doesn’t get you, maybe the vampires and werewolves will.
 You’ll love reminiscing about the good times with Bella, Edward and Jacob at nearby Forks, the kids will have fun splashing around at Sol Duc Hot Springs (open through Oct.
-29) and everyone can experience the magnificence of the Hoh Rainforest, Hurricane Ridge and the "seastacks" at Rialto Beach.
+28) and everyone can experience the magnificence of the Hoh Rainforest, Hurricane Ridge and the "seastacks" at Rialto Beach.
 Plus, short day hikes abound here.
-Stay at Lake Quinalt Lodge (pictured above), Lake Crescent Lodge or Kalaloch Lodge.

 When it comes to brilliant fall colors, you’ll love Hood River’s scenery (and can maybe squeeze in a little wine tasting or windsurfing).
-The kids will have fun picking fruit along the 35-mile long fruit loop, or opt for some snow-related activities up on Mt.
+The kids will have fun picking fruit along the 35-mile long fruit loop or opt for some snow-related activities up on Mt.
 Hood.
 Everyone should see Multnomah Falls, the Bridge of the Gods and Lost Lake.
-Stay at Skamania Lodge, Columbia Cliff Villas or the historic Timberline Lodge.

 Fairhaven is a bustling historic neighborhood that sits at the southend of Bellingham.
 You can see the town in a day and take your time getting there and back, or spend the night.
-Take your time browsing unique goods at several independent retailers, including a sweet kid's spot Wild Blueberries and Village Books, featuring a great children’s section with over-sized reading pillows.
+Take your time browsing unique goods at several independent retailers, including Village Books and Paper Dreams, featuring a great children’s section with over-sized reading pillows.
 Grab brunch at Harris Avenue Cafe and hot chocolates at the attached Tony’s, or share sandwiches at Avenue Bread.
-Fairhaven is close to Chuckanut Drive: little ones can gawk out the window on the winding road with sweeping water views that spits out near the cute, food-centric Bow Hill.
+Fairhaven is close to Chuckanut Drive: little ones can gawk out the window on the winding road with sweeping water views that spits out near the cute, food-centric Bow Hill Blueberries.
 Stop in for a hearty loaf at Breadfarm on your way home.